 Getting back to Aurovria Prime, here are the rest of their executives:

-- Auvoria Prime’s Chief Financial Officer is Joshua Phair, who was brought on as an Eaconomy consultant in July 2019
+- Auvoria Prime’s Chief Financial Officer was Joshua Phair, who was brought on as an Eaconomy consultant in July 2019

-- Rosario Lopez is Auvoria Prime’s Corporate Director.
+- Rosario Lopez was Auvoria Prime’s Corporate Director.
 Interestingly, Rosario Lopez is not her real name.
 It’s Sal Leto’s wife Vanessa Leto.

-Van de Langenberg was involved with the Eaconomy scam.
+Mariska Van de Langenberg was involved in the Economy failure.

 She also was the CEO of 5 Star Signals back in 2015.